viccross/zvm-simplestats/README.md

 This class can be added to the existing class "G" used for the guest.

 ## Installation
-* Download the release file
+* Download and unwind the release file
 * Copy the Perl script to `/usr/local/sbin` (or equivalent)
 * Modify the `httpdir` path in the script as necessary
 * Copy the `zvm-stats` directory to the `httpdir`
 * Set up to run `metrics.pl` at regular intervals (sample crontab file could be installed as `/etc/cron.d/metrics` in many cron implementations, to execute the script every minute)
+* (Optional) set up non-root execution as described above

 The page will be available at http://your.web.server/zvm-stats